esau91/AWS_Cloud_Practitioner_Essentials/README.md

    **By default when you create a new IAM user, it has no permissions associated with it.**

-4. IAM policies: is a document that allows or denies permissions to AWS services ans resources.
+4. IAM policies: is a document that allows or denies permissions to AWS services and resources.
 5. IAM group: is a collection of IAM users.
 When you assign an IAM policy to a group, all users in the group are granted permissions specified by the policy.
 6. IAM roles: ia an identity that you can assume to gain temporary access to permissions.